pavan7934/Decentralised-communication-using-Blockchain-DC-CHAT-/README.md

 Requirements for running project:
 In windows:

- -Nodejs: version 9.4.0
+ - Nodejs: version 9.4.0

- -NPM: version 5.6.0
+ - NPM: version 5.6.0

- -Truffle: version 4.0.5
+ - Truffle: version 4.0.5

- -Metamask (In Chrome)
+ - Metamask (In Chrome)

- -Ganache(To run project in offline)
+ - Ganache(To run project in offline)

- -GitBash (Terminal)
+ - GitBash (Terminal)

- -Git
+ - Git

- -NVM (If possible)
+ - NVM (If possible)

- -VSCode or Any better editor of your Choice -truffle-hdwallet-provider : version 1.0.5.
+ - VSCode or Any better editor of your Choice

+ - truffle-hdwallet-provider : version 1.0.5.
 To upload contracts to rinkeby.(can install directly by running npm install.)

- -lite-server: version 2.3.0 (can be installed directly by running npm install.)
+ - lite-server: version 2.3.0 (can be installed directly by running npm install.)

- -Python2 for the sake of drives installation that's required for running project.
+ - Python2 for the sake of drives installation that's required for running project.

  To run:
  Install Nodejs, Truffle, GIT, Metamask, Ganache.

- clone the repo
+ Clone the repo

- in terminal goto repo and type *" npm install "* or "* npm i "* type *" npm run dev "* to run the server.
+ in terminal goto repo and type *" npm install "* or "* npm i "*

+ type *" npm run dev "* to run the server.

- register your self then start sending messages
+ Register your self then start sending messages